Prestigious Environment Awards go virtual

 "We've placed a real value on our environment and that really has come across.
 We really must say thank you to everyone who has taken the time to apply this year."

-More information on the County Durham Environment Awards can be found online.
+More information on the Environment Awards 2021 can be found online.